Colbydude/larabook/readme.md

 **Lesson 21:** We add a simple user index to browse through all the registered users.

+**Lesson 22:** Add User Profiles as well as according tests and the ability to post statuses from your own profile.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)